I was fortunate to grow up with a relatively privileged upbringing in the 1980s.

 |# People in Household||Lower 48 & DC||Alaska||Hawai’i|

-If you live in the lower 48-states and have five people in your family, you are considered under the line if you earn less than $30,680.
-You are over the line if you earn more.
-You can see that the level changes for Alaska and Hawai'i.
+If you live in the lower 48-states and have five people in your family, you are considered under the line if you earn less than $32,470.
+You are over the line if you earn more than that.
+You can see that the level changes for Alaska and Hawai’i.

-This figure is always fascinating when you compare it with average net worth, which tends to be much lower than you expect.
+This figure is always interesting when you compare it with average net worth, which tends to be much lower than you expect.

 100%/150%/200% Poverty Level